harryallerston/RPI-Wireless-Hotspot/README.md

 * Confirm that you are happy for changes to be made

-* Choose a alternative DNS or use the default (Google)
+* Choose a alternative DNS or use the default server that network uses

+  You can choose from:
+  * Unblock-US
+  * OpenDNS
+  * Google

 * If you require Chromecast support with unblock-us select the appropriate option